ConnectBox/connectbox-pi/docs/deployment.md

 ## Get Ansible

 This project uses Ansible v2.1+ with some additional, optional tools.
-Ansible connects to the Raspberry Pi to perform setup activities but is actually run from a different machine, like a separate server or a workstation.
+Ansible connects to the device to perform setup activities but is actually run from a different machine, like a separate server or a workstation.
 There are many ways to install Ansible, but package managers normally have an outdated version that is not suitable.
 Steps for installing to a python virtualenv are included below, as one way to install a suitable version and some additional tools.
 From the directory containing this README, run:

 ```
 $ mkdir ~/.virtualenvs